 Gary serves as The Orianne Society’s Chief Financial Officer.
 After completing eight years of military service during the 1960’s, he obtained his B.B.A. in accounting from City University of New York-Baruch College.
 Upon graduation, he joined Ernst & Young and retired after 30 years with the firm.
 While with Ernst & Young he served in numerous capacities as an audit and consulting partner including, among other things, as a specialist in the healthcare and nonprofit industries.
 He is a practicing CPA and a member of the AICPA, NYSSCPAs, and other professional and social organizations.
 He has presented to a broad array of professional organizations on all aspects of accounting and operating matters and has served as an adjunct professor at New York Medical College.

 Houston is the Director of Science.
 He previously served as Species Coordinator and Director as part of the Longleaf Savannas Initiative.
 Houston is also enrolled as a PhD student at Virginia Tech in the Department of Fish and Wildlife Conservation under the direction of Dr. Carola Haas.
 Houston works on a variety of research projects for the Orianne Society and oversees all of the science projects that we undertake.
 Currently, he is working on understanding how a variety of environmental and anthropogenic factors influence the viability of Eastern Indigo Snake and Reticulated Flatwoods Salamander populations.
 Previously, Houston completed a B.S. in biology and environmental science at Georgia College and State University.
 While completing his undergraduate degree, Houston worked as an Aquatic Diversity Intern for the Georgia Department of Natural Resources.
-He received his M.S. in fish and wildlife conservation from Virginia Tech in 2014 and continued working as a Research Associate at Virginia Tech (VT) after graduating.
-His research at VT focused on identifying the effects of habitat change on aquatic invertebrate and amphibian communities in ephemeral wetlands in the Florida panhandle, with an emphasis on Reticulated Flatwoods Salamanders.
-Houston is broadly interested in the conservation and management of reptile and amphibian populations in the southeastern United States.
+He received his M.S. in fish and wildlife conservation from Virginia Tech in 2014 and continued working as a Research Associate after graduating.
+His M.S. research was focused on identifying the effects of habitat change on aquatic invertebrate and amphibian communities in ephemeral wetlands in the Florida panhandle, with an emphasis on Reticulated Flatwoods Salamanders.
+Houston is broadly interested in the conservation and management of reptile and amphibian populations, especially in the southeastern United States.